 The purpose of the SSCG grant award is to provide the student with additional financial aid to help offset the total cost of community college attendance, and to encourage full time attendance and successful on-time completion.
 Here is a video about it provided by the California Community College Chancellor's office.
-This award cannot be guaranteed as it is a limited fund.
-When all funds assigned for this grant have been disbursed to first-come first-served students, the fund can be emptied.
+SSCG funds are limited and

 How much is the award?

 - A maximum of $1,298 annually at six hundred forty-nine dollars ($649) per semester, or quarterly equivalent, for eligible students who enroll and attend 12 through14.99 units per term

 - A maximum of $4,000 annually at two thousand dollars ($2,000) per semester, or quarterly equivalent, for eligible students who enroll and attend 15 units per term